ArkaneMoose/BotBot/README.md

 ### Windows

-Run the following commands in MinGW or Cygwin:
+On Windows, these commands should run in MinGW or Cygwin.

 1. `pip3 install websocket-client`
 2. `git clone https://github.com/ArkaneMoose/BotBot.git`